 I. GENERAL EDUCATION COURSES Credits

 A. FRESHMAN DEVELOPMEN T SEMINAR (FDS) 0-1

 B. HUMANITIES 33-36

 COM 119 COM 120 ENG 120 ENG 201 ENG 261-262 HUM 115 PHI 200 Foreign Language Interpersonal Communication and Leadership Public Speaking English Composition Research and Applied Writing World Literature I, II Introduction to Humanities Critical Thinking Three semesters of the same foreign language, one of which must be at the 200 level or above.
-3 3 6 3 3 9-12
+3 3 3 6 3 3 9-12

 TOTAL 33-36

 C. MATHEMATICS 6-8

-MAT 140 or MAT 143 College Algebra with Applications Precalculus Algebra 4
+MAT 140 or MAT 143 and one of the following: MAT 153/232/235 College Algebra with Applications Precalculus Algebra College Trigonometry/Calculus for Business and Social Sciences/Introductory 4

-and one of the following: MAT 153/232/235 College Trigonometry/Calculus for Business and Social Sciences/Introductory Statistics with Applications 4
+or Statistics with Applications 4

 preparation beyond the above levels, of higher level mathematics courses 6-8

 TOTAL 6-8

 D. NATURAL SCIENCES 9-11

 SCI 100 The Natural World: The Caribbean 3

 and SCI 200 Changes in the Natural World 3

-91

-SCI 301 Application of Principles from the Natural World or Any two laboratory courses in the Natural Sciences 3 9-11 Any two laboratory courses in the Natural Sciences 9-11 9-11 TOTAL E. SOCIAL SCIENCES 6-9 SSC 100 An Introduction to the Social Sciences: A Caribbean Focus and 3 Two other courses in the Social Sciences: Anthropology, Criminal Justice, Economics, Geography, History, Political Science, Psychology, Sociology TOTAL 6-9 TOTAL CREDITS 51-63 Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.
+SCI 301 or Application of Principles from the Natural World Credits 3 Any two laboratory courses in the Natural Sciences TOTAL 9-11 E. SOCIAL SCIENC ES 6-9 SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3 and Two other courses in the Social Sciences: Anthropology, Criminal Justice, Economics, Geography, History, Political Science, Psychology, Sociology TOTAL 6-9 TOTAL CREDITS 51-63 he Freshman Year Program for all students matriculating into the ver than 24 credits.
 II.
-SUMMARY Ci redits Freshman Development SeminarHumanities3MathematicsNatural SciencesSocial Sciences 0-1 33-36 6-8 6-9 6-9
+SUMMARY Credits Freshman Development Seminar Humanities Mathematics Natural Sciences Social Sciences 0-1 33-36 6-8 6-9 6-9